 It is built of red sandstone in the faux Norman architectural style.
 It is not exactly a museum in of itself, but it does contain a visitor’s center where you can sample the collections from the Smithsonian collection of museums as well as learn about the iconic building itself.

 So, you will want to be sure to visit the building, even if just to appreciate its beauty.
 It is located on Jefferson Drive SW on the eastern section of the National Mall.
+Oh and I almost forgot, if you are planning a quick getaway from the hustle and bustle of big city Washington, DC after visiting these museums, you may want to consider visiting Annapolis which is only 32 miles away in the US state of Maryland.

 Washington, DC Hotel